 A Homebrew Video Surveillance System

-I have two apricot trees in my backyard, which occasionally yield a crop of truly amazing fruit.
+I have two apricot trees in my backyard which occasionally yield a crop of truly amazing fruit.
 If you've never tasted a tree-ripened apricot, then you have no idea what you're missing.
-Those crunchy, tart things at the supermarket have nothing in common with the real thing.
+Those crunchy, tart things at the supermarket have nothing in common with the real fruit.
 The fact that my trees only sporadically bear fruit makes them more delectable.

 One summer, the trees were heavy with fruit.
-Tracy and I anxiously waited for the perfect day to pick them.
+I anxiously waited for the perfect day to pick them.
 And then suddenly, between Monday and Wednesday, they all disappeared.
 Wha-wha-what the hell?!

 On paper, the whole thing looked straightforward:

-- The apricot thief blithely strolls into the visual field of the well-positioned camera.
+- The apricot thief unwittingly strolls into the visual field of the well-positioned camera.

-- The well-positioned camera slyly forwards damning video evidence to a PC of crap.
+- The well-positioned camera slyly forwards damning video evidence to a crappy old PC.

-- Motion detection software on the PC of crap notes the activity and records damning video evidence on the local harddrive.
+- Motion detection software on the crappy old PC notes the activity and records damning video evidence on the local hard drive.

 - The software also posts a few image frames to this website.

-PC of Crap: because the PC would reside in my detached garage, it needed to have network access via a wireless card.
+Crappy Old PC: because the PC would reside in my detached garage, it needed to have network access via wifi.
+Remember the good old days, when computers didn't all come with wifi?
 Similarly, the PC needed to run headless (without a monitor or keyboard), and yet still allow me to access the system if necessary.
 Linux would have been the obvious choice, but Linux didn't support my video tuner card so I went with Windows 2000 and cygwin.
 VNC provided network access to the Windows desktop.

-- PC of crap (300 MHz Dell desktop), had to buy a new case fan
+- Crappy old PC (circa 1999 300 MHz Dell desktop), had to buy a new case fan

 - Video tuner card (Hauppauge WinTV PCI card)